We sue mortgage lenders for mortgage fraud and wrongful foreclosure! Our mortgage attorneys help to stop foreclosure. The Consultation is FREE!

 Estoppel – telling you that your modification was denied after a long wait.

-Our mortgage fraud attorneys often see a pattern of unreasonable delay; lenders repeatedly losing documents, representatives telling you that your fax was not received, placing you on hold for hours or simply not responding to your many calls.
+Our mortgage foreclosure attorneys often see a pattern of unreasonable delay; lenders repeatedly losing documents, representatives telling you that your fax was not received, placing you on hold for hours or simply not responding to your many calls.
 Lenders often delay assistance or have no intention of helping as they stall in their effort to run out the clock.
 There is a statute of limitations to bring a lawsuit against the lender based on the term of the promissory note.
 Don’t let your lender take advantage of you; call and talk to one of our mortgage fraud attorneys today.
 We sue lenders every day for their bad acts.
 We hold lenders accountable

 How to Identify Predatory Lending